Avoid these 5 common, potentially deadly mistakes when a hurricane strikes your area

 During the process of preparing for the storm’s wrath, people can make some easily avoidable mistakes that could endanger the lives of their loved ones and pets.

-As September is National Preparedness Month, experts urge you not to make these five potentially deadly mistakes if a hurricane is due to strike your area.
+Experts urge you not to make these five potentially deadly mistakes if a hurricane is due to strike your area.

 1) Underestimating the storm’s impact